zaaferani/AndroidPersianDateConverter/README.md

-# AndroidPersianDateConvertor
+# AndroidPersianDateConverter
-A Java Library For Bi-Directional Convert Persian Date To Gregorian Date
+A Java/Android Library For Bi-Directional Convert Persian Date To Gregorian Date